Skip to content

 How Do You Know What Strength Reading Glasses You Need?

-What is the Reading Glasses Strength Test?
+What Is the Reading Glasses Strength Test?

-The at-home reading glasses strength test involves a printable visual chart that you can use to test your own vision at home.
-This eye chart helps you determine what the smallest line of text is that you can read from a set distance.
-Based on the line you read, the test can estimate a prescription strength that may help you see.
+The at-home reading glasses strength test is an excellent option for those who think they may have presbyopia or could need magnification to see better.
+It involves a printable visual chart that you can use to test your own vision at home.
+This eye chart is similar in style to what your optometrist uses in the office and helps you determine what the smallest line of text is that you can read from a set distance.

-For this test to work, you need to print the PDF on a quality printer at actual size (rather than “Fit to Page”).
-Then, hold the paper an arm’s length away from your face — approximately 12–15 inches away from your face.
+Based on the line you read, the test can estimate a prescription reading glasses strength in diopters that may help you see clearer than before.
+For this test to work, you need to print the PDF document on a quality printer at actual size (rather than “Fit to Page”).
+Once you print the page, hold the piece of paper an arm’s length away from your face — approximately 12–15 inches away from your face.

 How Do You Understand Your Reading Glasses Prescription?